 If you or someone you love is the target of a criminal investigation or was arrested and/or formally charged with a criminal offense, the person you want in your corner is Michael Gowdey.
 He’s the best in the business, earning numerous accolades including being named one of the Top 100 Lawyers in the Country by the National Association of Trial Lawyers, Top 25 Trial Lawyers in Las Vegas, and Top 100 Men of Success in Southern Nevada.

 After an arrest, time is of the essence.
 The sooner you involve Mr. Gowdey in the process — preferably before charges are filed — the greater the likelihood of a favorable outcome.

 The pre-file investigation period is when law enforcement and the prosecution review evidence to determine if formal charges should be brought forth.
-During this time, criminal defense attorney Gowdey can reach out to the prosecutor and attempt to negotiate a plea bargain aimed at getting your charges reduced or dismissing the case outright.
+During this time, criminal defense attorney Gowdey can reach out to the prosecutor and attempt to get the charges denied, or he may be able to negotiate a plea bargain aimed at getting your charges reduced or dismissing the case outright.
 Even if a deal cannot be immediately reached, Mr. Gowdey will have begun to lay the groundwork for an effective defense.

 The Law Offices of Michael I. Gowdey defends against a wide range of misdemeanors, gross misdemeanors and felony charges in state and federal courts, including:

 Casino Markers & Bad Checks